osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install PI Adapter for DNP3 using Docker.md

 	docker run -d --network host -v /dnp3:/usr/share/OSIsoft/ dnp3adapter
 	```

-Port `5590` is accessible from the host and you can make REST calls to the DNP3 Adapter from applications on the local host computer.
+Port `5590` is accessible from the host and you can make REST calls to the DNP3 adapter from applications on the local host computer.
 In this example, all data that would be written to the container is instead written to the host directory and the host directory is a directory on the local machine, `/dnp3`.
 You can specify any directory.

 ### Port number change

 To use a different port other than `5590`, you can specify a `portnum` variable on the `docker run` command line.
-For example, to start the adapter using port `6000` instead of `5590`, use the command line:
+For example, to start the DNP3 adapter using port `6000` instead of `5590`, use the command line:

 ```bash
 docker run -d -e portnum=6000 --network host dnp3adapter